 6:00 - Mexican Dinner, vegetarian options available

 7:15 - Announcements and Annual Elections

 Wheat Ridge Recreation Center, 4005 Kipling St, Wheat Ridge, CO 80033

 Catered by Bonfire Burritos

-An assortment of soda will be provided, beer will be donated by TBD, wine will be donated by Winesellers, Ltd. You're welcome to bring your own beverage as well.
+An assortment of soda will be provided, beer will be donated by Good River Beer, wine will be donated by Winesellers, Ltd. You're welcome to bring your own beverage as well.

 Members - $20

 At the door - $30*

 * Online ticket sales will be available through December 4th.
 A very limited number of tickets will be available at the door for $30 for members and non-members alike.
 It really helps with food planning to buy your tickets in advance.
 No promises of yummy food for you if you wait!